seL4/docs/Getting started.rst

 ==== Using Repo to fetch an SEL4 project and its subprojects ====

 Choose a project to start with.
 As an example, we'll use sel4test.
+ * When fetching a project, look for the GIT repository from Github, whose title has "-manifest" appended to it.
+So instead of fetching the "sel4-tutorials" GIT repository on Github, we'll fetch the "sel4-tutorials-manifest" repository.
+The difference is that the "-manifest" repository is meant to tell Repo how to fetch the subprojects and set up the source tree.
-First create a directory for Repo to work in, then enter it and initialise it using Repo:
+ * First create a directory for Repo to work in, then enter it and initialise it using Repo:
 {{{
 mkdir seL4test
 cd seL4test